You are here

 - are suitably trained and qualified

-- have sufficient knowledge and understanding of the procedure including the risks, and
+- have enough knowledge and understanding of the procedure including the risks, and

 - understand GMC guidance around consent.

-Written consent may not be necessary for relatively minor procedures such as joint injections, but would be required for more invasive procedures such as skin excision and vasectomy.
+Formal written consent may not be needed for relatively minor procedures such as joint injections.
+It would be needed for more invasive procedures such as skin excision and vasectomy.
+Where written consent is not obtained it is recommended that the clinician documents in the patient’s clinical record a summary of:

 Documenting the consent process